 For above-ground activation, a systematic study of possible radionuclides produced by cosmogenic activity, including production rates and hit efficiencies, is currently underway for all detector materials.
 For the initial effort, the background contribution from cosmogenic isotopes in copper (e.g. \isotope{Co}{56}, \isotope{Co}{60}, \isotope{Sc}{44}, \isotope{K}{42}) was evaluated and found to be acceptable with proper management of above-ground exposure and a sufficient period of cool-down underground before deployment.
 In addition, xenon spallation products that can be removed by purification are not a concern for nEXO.

 Underground cosmogenic activation of detector components was evaluated in a prior work \cite{PhysRevC.97.065503} using MC simulations.
 The resulting backgrounds were found to be negligible with the notable exception of those arising from \isotope{Xe}{137}, with a half-life of $T_{1/2}^{^{137}\text{Xe}}=3.82$~min~\cite{CARLSON1969267}.
-The $\beta$ emission from \isotope{Xe}{137} decay has an endpoint energy of $4173$~keV~\cite{Browne20072173}.
-This causes an overlap of the $\beta$ spectrum in the region of the $\Q$ value.
+In particular, \isotope{Xe}{135} produced through neutron capture in \isotope{Xe}{134} has an endpoint energy of $1165$~keV~\cite{SINGH2008517} and is not a background for \isotope{Xe}{136}.
+The $\beta$ emission from \isotope{Xe}{137} decay has an endpoint energy of $4173$~keV~\cite{Browne20072173} and this causes an overlap of the $\beta$ spectrum in the region of the $\Q$ value.
 The contribution from \isotope{Xe}{137}, activated by interactions in the bulk of LXe, was studied using \geant{} MC simulations with $\sim 10^{7}$~muons passing through a cylinder coaxial with the water tank, but with slightly larger dimensions than the OD size, and following energy and angular distributions observed at SNOLAB~\cite{PhysRevD.73.053004}.